AndrewPrifer/tiny-async/README.md

 - `data: Data`: The data that was returned by the async function.
 - `latest: boolean`: Whether the execution is the latest one.
 Useful for avoiding race conditions.
+- `cached: boolean`: Whether the response was retrieved from the cache.

 **Example**